Glossary of Formal Languages and Compilation

 Saussure, Ferdinand de

-Swiss linguist (1857-1913), founder of structural linguistics, known for the concept of the arbitrariness of the sign.
+Swiss linguist (1857-1913), founder of structural linguistics, known for the notion of the arbitrariness of the sign.

 → See M4